Waterproof Self-Tanners – Will Swimming Remove My Fake Tan?

-In this article, we’ll talk about the basics of self-tanners, how they interact with pool and ocean water, and what precautions you can take to keep your tan from fading and your skin healthy.
+In this article, we’ll discuss the basics of self-tanners, their interaction with pool and ocean water, and the precautions you can take to maintain your tan while keeping your skin healthy.

 Alright, now that we’ve gotten that out of the way, let’s talk a little bit more about how self-tanners work, if waterproof self-tanners exist, and how you can keep your fake tan from fading while you’re diving into the pool this summer!